Finding and Replacing

 Note: You can use Advanced Find also to search for symbols.
 For more information, see Finding Symbols.

-You can use Silver Searcher as a search engine in Qt Creator if you install Silver Searcher on the development PC and enable the experimental plugin.
+You can use Silver Searcher as a search engine in Qt Creator if you install Silver Searcher on the development PC.

 To use Silver Searcher: